adrianalbert/satellite-image-tools/README.md

 ## Installation

 The `satapi` package is available on `pypi` and can be easily installed via `pip`.
-For this, type the following comand in a terminal:
+For this, type the following command in a terminal:
 ```bash
 pip install satapi
 ```